bee6-bot/bee6-legacy/README.md

 - **Fun Mini-games**: If you're looking for some fun and entertainment, enable BEE6's mini games.
   Challenge your community members to trivia, quizzes, and other exciting activities.

+- **Economy System**: Create a virtual economy in your server with BEE6's economy system.
+Members can earn currency by being active and use it to purchase items and play games.

 ## Installation and Setup

 To add BEE6 to your Discord server, simply click on the following